Jonathan Ross: Family and residence

-Ross resides in Hampstead, London.
+Ross resides in Hampstead Garden Suburb, London.
 He owns a second home in Swanage in Dorset and owns property in Florida in the United States.

-Ross and others have used his rhotacism for comic effect, and he is sometimes known as "Wossy", including on his Twitter feed (@wossy).
+Ross and others have used his rhotacism for comic effect, and he is sometimes known as "Wossy", including on his Twitter/X feed (@wossy).

+Awards and charity

+In 2005, Ross was made an OBE in the Queen's Birthday Honours for services to broadcasting.
+He celebrated the news by playing "God Save the Queen" by the Sex Pistols on his Radio 2 show.